Long-wattled umbrellabird

 Appearance

-The male is 40–42 cm in height, with the female being slightly smaller at 35–37 cm.
-Both sexes are short-tailed and carry an erectile head crest; those of the males are slightly longer at 20–30 cm.
+Both the male and the female of this species are short-tailed and carry an erectile head crest; those of the males are slightly longer.
 The male is distinguished by a large throat wattle of feathers, while females and juveniles have no or a much smaller wattle.
 The length of the wattle can be controlled, and it can be retracted in flight.
-The male generally has black colored shafts in its feathers.
+The male generally has black-colored shafts in its feathers.

 Distribution